zargony/appserver/README.md

 An appserver directory holds configuration files and everything needed to run multiple applications (application code, temp files, log files, ...).
-You can customize settings by editing the `appserver.yml` configuration file. **All other files are updated automatically and should not be modified manually.**
+You can customize settings by editing the `appserver.conf.rb` configuration file. **All other files are updated automatically and should not be modified manually.**

 ### Activate generated Nginx configuration